 While the initial cost of transcranial magnetic stimulation can be high, for those with severe treatment-resistant depression, the long-term benefits and reduced need for ongoing medications may make it cost-effective.
 Clients often report feeling better for several months after completing TMS treatment, with the average duration of response being around a year.
 Although some individuals may be prescribed additional TMS sessions periodically to maintain their improved mood, the savings of using TMS for depression may outweigh the expenses in the long run.

-Starting TMS therapy
+Starting TMS treatment

 Individuals considering TMS therapy can benefit from thorough research, speaking to their healthcare providers, and compiling a list of questions for TMS physicians.
 One of the most comprehensive questions to ask would be inquiring about evidence of success for your specific symptoms and diagnoses.
 How many people has the physician treated with the same diagnosis?
 How long have they been practicing?

-The future of TMS in the UK
+The future of TMS

 The future of TMS therapy in the UK looks promising.
 The National Institute for Health and Care Excellence (NICE) has updated its guidance to recommend repetitive transcranial magnetic stimulation (rTMS treatment) for depression in routine clinical practice, sparking an increase in treatment centers opening.